mathigon/textbooks/docs/markdown.md

 Here is another paragraph
 ```

-Notice that every chapter is split into multiple short steps, divided by the `---` characters.
-Every section contains some *metadata*, indicated by lines starting with `>`.
+Notice that every chapter is split into multiple short steps, divided by the `---` lines.
+Every section contains some *metadata* at the beginning, in lines starting with a `>`.
 The metadata is parsed as [YAML](http://yaml.org/).
 (Note that the `>` usually indicates block quotes in standard Markdown syntax.)

 The `# H1`  heading is the title of the entire course.
 Every step that starts with an `# H2` heading creates a new chapter/section, and you can use the `> section:` metadata to (optionally) specify a custom ID for this chapter.
 This ID will appear in the URL, for example `/course/<course-id>/<section-id>`.